 - Cancers of the cervix, vagina, and vulva in women

 - Cancers of the penis in men

 - Cancers of the anus and back of the throat, including the base of the tongue and tonsils (oropharynx) in both men and women.

-Every year in the U.S., HPV causes 30,700 cancers in men and women.
-HPV vaccination can prevent most of these cancers (about 28,000) from occurring.
+Every year in the U.S., HPV causes 33,700 cancers in men and women.
+HPV vaccination can prevent more than 90% of these cancers (about 31,200) from ever developing.

 Most people with HPV never develop symptoms or health problems.
 In 9 out of 10 cases, the infection goes away within two years.
 But occasionally, HPV infections will last longer and can cause certain cancers and other diseases, such as genital warts (usually appear as a small bump or groups of bumps in the genital area.
 They can be small or large, raised or flat, or shaped like a cauliflower).

 HPV cancers usually do not have symptoms until they are quite advanced, very serious and hard to treat.
 Cancer often takes years, even decades, to develop after a person gets HPV.
 There is no way to know which people who have HPV will develop cancer or other health problems.
 People with weak immune systems (including individuals with HIV/AIDS) may be less able to fight off HPV and more likely to develop health problems from it.

 HPV is transmitted through intimate skin-to-skin contact during vaginal, anal, or oral sex.
 A person can get HPV even if their partner doesn’t have any signs or symptoms of HPV infection.
 Most people do not realize they are infected.
 They also don’t know that they may be passing HPV to their sex partner(s).
 You can develop symptoms years after being infected, making it hard to know when you first became infected.
 It is possible for someone to get more than one type of HPV.